giantswarm/docs/src/content/basics/ha-masters/index.md

 Kubernetes API unavailable in certain cases like a cluster upgrade or even an outage of the underlying infrastructure.

-With AWS release v{{% first_aws_ha_masters_version %}} new tenant clusters are launched with three master nodes in different availability zones by default.
-Thus, increasing the API availability during upgrades and drastic changes to the cluster.
-It also makes the cluster more resilient against data center failure.
+As of AWS release v{{% first_aws_ha_masters_version %}}, new tenant clusters are launched with three master nodes by default, spread over multiple availability zones.
+This results in much higher availability of the API during upgrades or other changes to the cluster configuration, plus enhanced resilience against any data center or hardware failures.

 ## Benefits